core-challenge/2023graph-submission/README.md

      - `description/main.tex` can be compiled using `latexmk` (You can check the compiled PDF via the `Description` in the `Artifacts` as shown below).

        ![Description](figs/artifacts.png)

+## ToDo at the Submission

+  1. please fill in and send your information through [this Google form](https://forms.gle/CGYfrksJASwGUpWYA).
+  2. submit your private Github repository by adding `TakehideSoh` and `tom-tan` as members.